Cybersecurity-Ethical-Hacker/xssuccessor/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements, bug fixes, or new features.

 > [!NOTE]
-> Lfier currently supports the detection of Reflected Cross-Site Scripting (XSS) vulnerabilities.
-I will expand its capabilities to include Stored XSS and DOM-based XSS detection in upcoming releases.
+> XSSuccessor currently supports the detection of Reflected Cross-Site Scripting (XSS) and DOM based vulnerabilities.
+I will expand its capabilities to include Stored XSS detection in upcoming releases.

 ## 🛡️ Ethical Usage Guidelines
 I am committed to promoting ethical practices in cybersecurity.
 Please ensure that you use this tool responsibly and in accordance with the following guidelines: